 It is said that the Japanese have a great sense of beauty, but no sense of ugliness.
-I pondered this as I took the airport train to Tokyo, a brief stopover on my way to New Zealand.
+I pondered this as I took the airport train to Tokyo.
 From the window I could see a hotchpotch of houses, some elegant and well designed, others less so.
 There seemed to be no planning oversight, just houses built to individual taste and specification.
-The result was concrete blocks with rusty fire escapes, thick ugly cables running separately to each house, and garish adverts pasted to the sides of buildings.
+The result was a massive urban sprawl: concrete blocks with rusty fire escapes, thick ugly cables running separately to each house, and garish adverts pasted to the sides of buildings.
 But every so often there was a glimpse of a house with a carefully tended garden, or a graceful pagoda rising above the skyline.

 Tokyo’s Parks and Gardens